m3hu1/LinkRoute/README.md

 # LinkRoute - Redirect Tracker

-Meet our Redirect Tracker - your virtual bodyguard against shady URLs! 🕵️‍♂️ Worried about getting bamboozled by sneaky redirects?
+Meet LinkRoute - your virtual bodyguard against shady URLs! 🕵️‍♂️ Worried about getting bamboozled by sneaky redirects?
 Fear not!
 Our tracker's got your back, keeping tabs on every twist and turn a URL takes, like a trusty sidekick in the wild web.
 It spills the beans on each redirect in real-time, so you know exactly what you're getting into.
 No more surprises!
 Whether it's a harmless detour or a potential online booby trap, our Redirect Tracker spills the tea, making sure you reach your final destination unscathed.
 Stay savvy, stay safe with our Redirect Tracker!

 ## Getting Started